bhushanhiwase/Network-Packet-Capture-using-Python/README.md

 # Network-Packet-Capture-using-Python
-- Python program to capture the network traffic and represent it in the readable format
+- Python program to capture the network traffic and represent it in the readable format.
 - Used Socket Programming to capture live packets present in the network.